zuliani99/MWM_Auction_Comparison/README.md

 	![](screenshots/console_3.png)

-When the benchmark is finished the application generates a *.csv* file stored into the */data* directory.
+When the benchmark is finished the application generates a resulting *.csv* file stored into the */results* directory and named like so: **complete / nonComplete + starting number of vertices + ending number of vertices + datetime .csv**.
 This file is generated in order to have a look at the complete score of all the algorithms.